-The advantages of utilising a differential rating system summarised below are:
+The advantages of utilising a differential rating system include:

-- There is greater flexibility to distribute the rate burden between all classes of property, and therefore link rates with the ability to pay and reflecting the tax deductibility of rates for commercial and industrial premises. - Differential rating allows Council to better reflect the investment required by Council to establish infrastructure to meet the needs of the commercial and industrial sector. - It allows Council to reflect the unique circumstances of some rating categories where the application of a uniform rate may create an inequitable outcome (e,g. farming enterprises). - It allows Council discretion in the imposition of rates to facilitate and encourage appropriate development of its municipal district in the best interest of the community. (i.e. vacant commercial properties still attract the commercial differential rate).
+- greater flexibility to distribute the rate burden between all classes of property, and therefore link rates with the ability to pay and reflecting the tax deductibility of rates for commercial and industrial premises - allows Council to better reflect the investment required by Council to establish infrastructure to meet the needs of the commercial and industrial sector - allows Council to reflect the unique circumstances of some rating categories where the application of a uniform rate may create an inequitable outcome (e,g. farming enterprises) - allows Council discretion in the imposition of rates to facilitate and encourage appropriate development of its municipal district in the best interest of the community. (i.e. vacant commercial properties still attract the commercial differential rate).